Data-Driven Nonlinear TDOA for Accurate Source Localization in Complex Signal Dynamics: Introduction

-Unknown signal propagation speeds in varying media make target localization challenging, as in the case of AFib where surgical ablation therapy is used to eliminate affected cardiac tissue.
-However, identifying the source is complex due to the intricate heart structure and spiral wave patterns \cite{jalife2003rotors}.
+The challenge of target localization becomes apparent in cases of unknown and varying signal propagation speeds, particularly in dynamic media, where propagation speeds differ across locations due to non-homogeneous propagation media.
+For example, in atrial fibrillation (AFib), where surgical ablation therapy aims to eliminate affected cardiac tissue, electrical signals propagate across the surface of the heart at unknown and varying speeds.
+In these cases, identifying signal sources is complex due to the intricate heart structure and spiral wave patterns \cite{jalife2003rotors}.
 An example AFib signal simulated with the FitzHugh-Nagumo model is shown in Figure \ref{fig:CardiacCellSimulation} \cite{you2017demonstration}.
 In \cite{you2017demonstration}, a triangulation-based localization algorithm is proposed, which is a variant of the time difference of arrival (TDOA) algorithm.
 Here, three anchors (i.e. sensors) are placed at known locations in the path of the spiral waves.
 The speed of propagation of the waves is assumed to be known.
 The arrival times of the waves at the probes are recorded, and using the speed of the propagating wave and the locations of the probes, the center of the spiral wave is estimated as the intersection of two hyperbolas associated with two pairs of probes.
+It is important to note that the authors in \cite{you2017demonstration} continue to assume constant propagation speed, similar to the work in \cite{zou2020tdoa,qi2020semidefinite}.

-Similar to the heterogeneity of the propagation of signals on the surface of the heart, the spread of forest fires can vary based on wind direction, wooded area, and terrain.
+Non-homogenous media exist not just on the surface of the heart, but also in application areas such as the spread of forest fires, which can vary based on wind direction, wooded areas, and terrain.
 Remote sensing via computers and satellites is limited due to smoke occlusion and low camera resolution, hindering wildfire suppression.
 Unmanned aerial vehicles (UAVs) equipped with computer vision and GPS systems are used to detect and manage wildfires, which is a complex task as forests are non-structured environments \cite{yuan2015survey}.
 Having vision sensors and GPS systems to determine fire origin location is intricate and very few researchers are working on this problem \cite{torresan2017forestry}.

 Tsunami localization is a crucial research area, where wave velocity can vary due to underwater topography changes \cite{kuzakov2019localization}.
 Tsunameters are used for early detection and real-time measurements of deep-ocean tsunamis to improve our understanding of these phenomena and develop effective mitigation strategies \cite{gonzalez2005nthmp}.
 Though there are numerous methods \cite{tsushima2014tfish,tanioka2018near,voronina2016new,ariyoshi2014detectability,won2011three} to estimate source location and wave velocity, they are inherently expensive and complex in implementation \cite{tuna2017survey}.